-The following table sets forth the names of the selling stockholders, the number of shares of common stock owned beneficially by the selling stockholders as of November 7, 2008, and the number of shares of our common stock that may be offered by the selling stockholders pursuant to this prospectus.
+The following table sets forth the names of the selling stockholders, the number of shares of common stock owned beneficially by the selling stockholders as of January 30, 2009, and the number of shares of our common stock that may be offered by the selling stockholders pursuant to this prospectus.
 The table and the other information contained under the captions "Selling Stockholders" and "Plan of Distribution" has been prepared based upon information furnished to us by or on behalf of the selling stockholders.
-The following table sets forth, as to each of the selling stockholders, the number of shares beneficially owned, the number of share being sold, the number of shares beneficially owned upon completion of the offering and the percentage beneficial ownership upon completion of the offering.
+The following table sets forth, as to each of the selling stockholders, the number of shares beneficially owned, the number of share being sold, the number of shares beneficially owned upon completion of the offering.
+The table assumes that all of the securities will be sold in this offering.
+However, any or all of the securities listed below may be retained by any of the selling shareholders, and therefore, no accurate forecast can be made as to the number of securities that will be held by the selling shareholders upon termination of this offering.
+As of the date of this prospectus, there is no established trading market in our common stock.
+The selling shareholders will offer their shares at \$4.00 per share until the Company's shares are quoted on the OTC Bulletin Board and, assuming we secure this qualification, thereafter at prevailing market prices or privately negotiated prices.
+We will not receive proceeds from the sale of shares from the selling shareholders.